blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/player_guide.md

 - `/status stamina` change the number of stamina dice you have.
 Positive adds, negative substracts.

 ## Your other characters
 After you've made your first character, you'll generate ability scores, choose a culture, and then choose a class.
+Ask, and you can get help generating names for other cultures.

 ### Ability Scores
 You get a choice.
 You can either use the standard array, or roll scores.